DKuss1994/TaskTracker/README.md

 ## Purpose of This Project

-This project is designed as a learning and practice application to improve skills in
+This project was built as a learning and practice application to improve skills in

 1. Object oriented programming
 2. Enum based state management